 - a.
-Glyph Image: Each proposed ideograph must be accompanied by a corresponding 128 x 128 bitmap file in Song or Ming style.
-The file name should be the same as the source reference (defined in Section 2.2.1.d.(5) a) with .bmp as its file extension. - b.
+Glyph Image: Each proposed ideograph must be accompanied by a corresponding 128 x 128 bitmap file or PNG file in Song or Ming style.
+The file name should be the same as the source reference (defined in Section 2.2.1.d.(5)) with .bmp or .png as its file extension. - b.
 TrueType Font (optional): TrueType font availability is highly recommended although not necessary.
 Font specification can be found under point 5 of A.1.
 Submitter's Responsibilities in Annex A of the Principles and Procedures of WG2.
 The IRG at certain stage of project development will set a deadline for TrueType font submission.

-7 IRG does not consider it appropriate to maintain an IRG unified IVD collection.
+8 IRG does not consider it appropriate to maintain an IRG unified IVD collection.
 However, IRG is willing to help review individual submissions to UTC.